jproney/MemoryCartography/README.md

-Final Project on Memory Cartography
+# Final Project on Memory Cartography

+## Step 1: IMplement Memory Cartography as Described in https://www3.cs.stonybrook.edu/~mikepo/papers/xfu.eurosp17.pdf

+* We can probably do this using the Python API for GDB, which is described here https://www.pythonsheets.com/appendix/python-gdb.html and elsewhere